Fees: Standard £ 39 Conc £14 Full £71 * Enrol online for standard fee payers only

 |Saturday||10:30 - 15:30||1||MAC||15/02/2020||15/02/2020||HW1082|

-We will explore various ways of generating ideas for autobiographical writing, life stories and creative non-fiction.
-We will also look at writing techniques in published text models across different forms of writing - and use these to help develop original student work.
+• We will explore various ways of generating ideas for autobiographical writing, life stories and creative non-fiction that focus on music.
+We will also look at writing techniques in published text models across different forms of music-based writing - and use these to help develop original student work.
 Where possible, students should bring along some digital or CD recordings of 5 favourite music tracks linked to memorable events, places, people or periods.

 • Use a range of innovative ways to generate ideas for autobiographical writing, life stories and creative non-fiction that focus on music • Use a range of writing techniques and writing forms for creating different types of non-fiction writing related to music • Workshop non-fiction writing You will be able to use settings, place and people to create different forms of non-fiction writing You will be able to write across different forms of non-fiction using different aspects of creative writing craft